SE-UP/RSE-UP/_sources/chapters/intro_version_control.md

 we can use `git diff` directly to examine the differences between files at any stage in the repository's history.
 Let's explore this with the `hello.txt` file.

-the difference between the file as it is now and the most recent version:
+The difference between the file as it is now and the most recent version:

 ```diff
 diff --git a/hello.txt b/hello.txt